Lantianqianmu/TAI-seq/README.md

 `gtfDir`: the genome gtf file
 `genomeDir`: STAR references
 `THREAD`: threads to run the pipeline
 `minUMI`: minimal umis for a barcode to be kept in the pipeline.
-To run the demo, set to 0
+To run the demo, set to 0.
+Otherwise, set to 50.

 Additionally, if different samples are loaded to plate 1, you may set the sample demultiplexing parameters:
 `SPLIT_NUM`: how many samples are loaded to plate 1 (e.g., 2)